PikaNoob/sonic-1-github-madness-3/the lore (in-canon to be determined).md

 Gomer.

 # Sailor Mercury
+Hearing the allegations of white guy, and seeing Sailor Jupiter manipulated into his side, Sailor Mercury rushes to banish him into the Shadow Realm.
-Sailor Mercury is helping to smuggle the Chaos Emgles from Fatman, because she's bored.
-She also hates white guy because she saw the allegations
+She's also helping to smuggle the Chaos Emgles from Fatman, entirely out of boredom.

 # Kiryu
 Awoken by the cacophony from Sonics intro cutscene, Kiryu must now fuck shit up in order to go back asleep